 You can do some research online, and when you get that first phone call, make sure to ask about any potential assessment tests.
 Don’t forget to ask about which specific test you will be expected to take.
-There are two popular categories of job assessments: aptitude tests and behavioral tests.
+There are two popular categories of job assessments: aptitude tests and behavioural tests.

-2. Find out Who Provides the Test
+2. Find Out Who Provides the Test

 When preparing for a practice test, make sure to familiarize yourself with the directions, question style, length, and, most importantly, the areas the test covers.

-3. Find Friends Who Went through the Same Process
+3. Find Friends Who Went Through the Same Process

 Use Facebook and LinkedIn to try and locate someone who can help you.
 You’d be surprised by how many people are willing to help.